Nidamym21/coffeehouse-dataset/README.md

-# coffeehouse-dataset
+# coffeeshop-dataset
-"Analysis of a coffee house dataset using Python and SQL
+"Analysis of a coffee shop dataset using Python and SQL